verygoodsoftwarenotvirus/blog/content/posts/interfaces.md

 # New Toys

 Recently Go 1.21 introduced [the slog package](https://pkg.go.dev/log/slog), which is the standard library implementation of a structured logger like those I mentioned above.
-I immediately wanted to make use of it (and I think it might even make sense to one day rip my interface out and just use a `*slog.Logger` instead).
-To make use of it in the meantime, I was able to start making use of slog in my app by:
+I wanted to use it, and I was able to start doing so in my app by:

 1. writing a `slog`-compatible implementation of the `logging.Logger` interface and
 2. changing the config to specify that the `slog` logging provider should be used.